rjones-lf/iroha/docs/source/guides/configuration.rst

   next peer.
 Optimal value depends heavily on the amount of Iroha peers in the network (higher amount of nodes requires longer ``vote_delay``).
 We recommend to start with 100-1000 milliseconds.
-- ``mst_enable`` enables or disables multisignature transaction support in Iroha.
+- ``mst_enable`` enables or disables multisignature transaction network transport in Iroha.
 We recommend setting this parameter to ``false`` at the moment until you really need it.
 - ``mst_expiration_time`` is the time period (in minutes) after which a not fully signed MST is considered expired.
 - ``max_rounds_delay`` is an optional parameter specifying the maximum delay